"""Auto-generated stub file"""

 r"""

-Compute reciprocal of each element in the input ``data`` tile using Vector Engine.
+Compute element-wise reciprocal (1.0/x) of the input ``data`` tile using Vector Engine.

 :param data: the input tile